arcus/education_modules/docs.md

 We store a lot of important information in the front matter section at the top of each module.
 Part of the [module QA process](#module-review-process) is checking that everything is correctly encoded in the front matter.

 Which front matter fields are required?
 It depends on what kind of module you're writing:

+(insert table here)

+### Your front matter checklist

+Use the checklist below to help make sure you're including all the front matter fields you need for your module.

 **Which of the following describe your module?**